 Interview: David Needs

-A complete recap will be available at cneagles.com following the meet and live updates will be available on twitter at @CN_Track.
+A full recap of the action can be found at cneagles.com following Saturday's events and live updates can be found on twitter at @CN_Track throughout the weekend.